paragdakle/emailcoref/README.md

 ## Corpus Description

 The seed corpus contains 46 email threads comprising of 245 email messages.
+These threads are split into a 36:10 train:test split.

 An email thread annotation is saved with the following naming convention: